Northland College (Wisconsin): Environmental focus

 Each program at Northland College incorporated an emphasis on the environment and sustainability.
 Many classes focused on or include environmental issues.

 In 1971, shortly after the first Earth Day, Northland College hosted its first environmental conference.
 One keynote speaker was Sigurd Olson.
 The college's environmental outreach arm, the Sigurd Olson Environmental Institute, opened in 1972.
 The institute worked to educate the North country, students and community members about Great Lakes environmental issues.

 Northland College was a sponsoring partner of the Chequamegon Bay Area Partnership, a coalition of 14 regional municipalities and tribal governments, state and federal agencies, and nonprofit organizations working toward the restoration of Lake Superior.
 Since September 2010, the partnership has won more than $1 million in competitive grants from the Great Lakes Restoration Initiative to fund habitat restoration, outreach, and education and environmental survey initiatives.
 This amount includes two grants totaling nearly $500,000 awarded in August 2011.

-The college was also part of the Eco League, a five-college consortium that enables students to spend semesters at Alaska Pacific University, Green Mountain College, Prescott College and College of the Atlantic.
+The college was also part of the Eco League, a five-college consortium that enables students to spend semesters at Alaska Pacific University, Green Mountain College, Prescott College, Dickinson College, and College of the Atlantic.